Call 1-800-GOT-PESTS?

 Diet

 Carpenter bees feed primarily on nectar and pollen from flowers, making them beneficial pollinators in gardens and natural environments.
-However, when they begin nesting in homes and structures, professional carpenter bee control may be needed to help prevent ongoing wood damage.
+They form little balls of pollen called “bee bread” to feed their young.

 Is This Your Critter?